Abdominal separation and how to prevent it.

 pregnant_abdominal_workout

-Other factors to consider are…
+Other factors to consider about Ab Separation are…

 Poor posture that is maintained over numerous hours and days, during daily activities can contribute to the condition…be conscious of how you carry your toddler, handbag and how you sit daily at a desk.
 Also do these postural exercises while you breastfeed or nurse your baby – to help to “retrain” your core.